Learn-Write-Repeat/java/Week-1/Day 1/How to run a java program using command prompt.md

 Once done we have to save it.

-Notice that we will be saving our Java files with <b> the same name as our class name</b>
+Notice that we will be saving our Java files with <b> the same name as our class name with the extension java</b>

 <img src = "https://github.com/sreelakshmig009/java/blob/day-1-sreelakshmi/Week-1/Day%201/Step%205.png">